By: Jeremy Casper

 The need to return to the basics of solid storytelling isn’t a problem faced by my international students alone; I sense the need right here in my own American backyard.
 The Los Angeles Film Studies Center is where I regularly teach narrative storytelling with my friend and colleague, John K. Bucher, Jr. After several years of seeing our students make the same mistakes over and over again in their short stories, John and I decided it was time to take our collective knowledge (based on our own filmmaking endeavors and our experiences workshopping well over a thousand student short films) and write it all down.
 The Inside/Out Story: Discovering Structure for Short Films is available for purchase on Amazon.
 In the book, John and I discuss different types of short films – everything from abstract films vs. realistic short films to the difference between Fairy Tales, Fables, and the American Myth.

-Join Jeremy in an upcoming Story in Ministry course.
+Join Jeremy in an upcoming Introduction to Story in Ministry course.